lily-tran-codes/ATCBusApp23-24/README.md

 3. Install and choose "New SQL Server stand-alone installation"
 4. Go through installer until the Instance Configuration section, rename the instance and change its ID if desired, default is SQLEXPRESS
 5. For Database Engine Configuration, choose Mixed Mode and set up sa account
-6. Install [SQL Server Management Studio (SSMS)](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16), [Beekeeper Studio (Community Edition)](https://www.beekeeperstudio.io/get-community), or [HeidiSQL](https://www.heidisql.com/download.php?download), or any other DBMS interface of your liking that supports SQL Server
+6. Install [SQL Server Management Studio (SSMS)](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16) (MacOS not supported), [Beekeeper Studio (Community Edition)](https://www.beekeeperstudio.io/get-community), or [Azure Data Studio](https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio?tabs=win-install%2Cwin-user-install%2Credhat-install%2Cwindows-uninstall%2Credhat-uninstall), or any other DBMS interface of your liking that supports SQL Server
 >[!IMPORTANT]
 >On SSMS, the hostname is localhost\SQLEXPRESS, but on other DBMS interfaces, the hostname might be only localhost instead.
 ## Setup